YoussefWindy/chess-1245/README.md

 ### Youssef
 - main.cc user interface in text-based display and input from cin
-- King::calculatePins()
 - AI class
-- Plan of attack

 ## Completed Tasks
-- Pieces:
-    - Pawn
-    - Knight
+- All the pieces! 🥳
-    - Bishop
+- Utilities:
-    - Rook
+    - Posn & BadPosn
-    - Queen
+    - Move & BadMove
-    -
+- Plan of attack (DD1)
-- overloading operator<<
 - Makefile now does stuff as some [files](https://www.youtube.com/watch?v=dQw4w9WgXcQ "files ;)") have been added, yippie!
-- UML Diagram
+- UML Diagram (DD1)

 ## Rules
 - Anytime we want to work on files, we first checkout to our respective branch